Jordan Anthony

-Jordan Anthony (born 29 June 2004) is an American sprinter.
-He won the 2025 NCAA Indoor Championships over 60 metres and the 2025 NCAA Outdoor Championships over 100 metres.
+Jordan Anthony (born June 29, 2004) is an American sprinter.
+He is the reigning World and American champion over 60 metres, having won the titles at the 2026 World Athletics Indoor Championships and 2026 USA Indoor Championships.
+He previously won the 2025 NCAA Indoor Championships over 60 metres and the 2025 NCAA Outdoor Championships over 100 metres.

 Early life

-He is from Tylertown, Mississippi.
+Born in California, Anthony grew up in Tylertown, Mississippi.
 He attended Tylertown High School.
 He started at the University of Kentucky in 2022, and was a dual-athlete, taking part in track and field as a sprinter and American football as a wide receiver.
 He later transferred to the University of Arkansas and continued to compete in both sports.